Contact us to get Robert Phillips' fees and availability for your next event

 Phillips is the co-founder of Jericho Chambers, a consultancy committed to a better society and the common good, helping clients navigate towards meaningful change.
 His work ranges from Responsible Tax and the future of work – to housing, infrastructure and the built environment.

-Phillips is a Visiting Professor at Cass Business School, London.
-He set up his first business at the age of 21, while still at university, before co-founding Jackie Cooper PR.
-He has provided communications and strategy advice to a number of FTSE 100 and Fortune 500 global corporations, their CEOs and senior management.
+Phillips is a Visiting Professor at Cass Business School, City, University of London.
+He set up his first business at the age of 21, while still at university, before co-founding the award-winning Jackie Cooper PR, which he sold to Edelman in 2004.
+In a 30-year career, he has been on the front-line with some of the biggest corporate issues and crises, while providing strategy and communications advice to a number of FTSE 100 and Fortune 500 CEOs and senior leadership teams.

 “Robert was an early forerunner of the now prevalent Post-Truth, Post-Trust assessment of the modern world, back when Brexit Britain and President Trump were the stuff of bizarre fantasy.
 His honest and thought-provoking take on what we do now is essential for anyone who wishes to influence and persuade.”

 “Robert is one of those rare individuals who its able to challenge existing assumptions and beliefs in such a way that real shifts in thinking take place.
 Robert did this when working with our senior leaders and through well aimed provocation, solid research and his own experience – he was able to change the conversation both in the classroom and back in the markets.
 It is a joy to work with someone who is unafraid to ask the big questions.”